Gabrielbjb/growtopia-info/README.md

 ```

 #### Item Sprite
 The next code is Item Sprite, yes!
-You can use this package to search Growtopia Search! here is how's works, lets search Dirt:
+You can use this package to search Item Sprite!
+Lets search Dirt:
 ```python
 import GTInformation
 print(GTInformation.ItemSprite("Dirt"))